Nimki Mukhiya: Critics

 Following the launch of Nimki Vidhayak, The Print praised the series stating, "The TV serial was a realistic portrayal of caste, class and gender politics in rural India, exposing the deep socio-cultural fissures that still run through the heart of the country.
 Nimki had stood her ground, an example for millions of exploited women in the country".

 In February 2020, The Print again praised the series along with Nimki's character by stating, " For two years Nimki Mukhiya, the show and the character, have stood out in a cast of TV shows that feature a galaxy of young women characters overdressed and under-employed who inhabit huge, hollow mansions and spend entire episodes fighting with other women just like them over men who are equally overdressed and under-employed".

-Adaptations

 Sequel series

 A sequel series, Nimki Vidhayak starring Bhumika Gurung aired from 10 August 2019 to 1 February 2020 replacing this series.